bmiro/satisfy/README.md

 You can restrict the access setting `admin.auth` parameter (in `app/config/parameters.yml`) to `true`.
 Set authorized users in `admin.users` config array.

+### Run with docker-compose

+* Start the container: `docker-compose up -d`
+* Install composer dependecies and setup wizzard: `docker-compose exec satisfy composer install`

+You can avoid the interactive wizzard by creating the `app/config/parameters.yml` file manually (or from `parameters.yml.dist`)

+Commands inside the container can be run with `docker-compose exec satisfy <some command>`.

 ## Run Satisfy

 Create a webserver pointing to the `web` directory.
 Browse to »/admin/« to manage the `satis.json`.
 To serve the `package.json` it is required to run Satis first.